- Find information on the Scottish Government’s route map through and out of the COVID-19 crisis.

 For further information:

 Employers can claim for 80% of furloughed employees’ (employees on a leave of absence) usual monthly wages costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic enrolment employer pension contributions on that wage.

-From August, workers will be able to return to their jobs part-time, with employers being asked to pay towards the salaries of their furloughed staff (no confirmed details of the required employer contribution).
+From July, workers will be able to return to their jobs part-time, with employers being asked to pay towards the salaries of their furloughed staff.

 The Scottish Government is in discussions with the UK Treasury about how the changes to this scheme will apply in Scotland, where Scottish companies are being urged not to call staff back to work early while the coronavirus lockdown remains in place.